vydra/task-output-cache-demos/docs/making-custom-tasks-cacheable.md

 To a lesser degree false negatives (i.e. not recognizing a cached result that would be perfectly usable instead of executing a task) can lead to performance problems.
 On one hand we'd be executing more tasks than necessary, on the other we'd be storing the results redundantly, wasting time, bandwidth and storage space.

-### Relaxing input path sensitivity
+### Relaxing input relocatability

 The reuse of cached results depends on whether or not we can recognize a hit.
 Gradle by default takes the full path of input files into account when considering a task.
 This means that by default a task's results can only be reused if the absolute path of the inputs match.
-This means cached results will only be reused in the same local Gradle project.
-To enable sharing results between hosts each host must run the builds from the exact same path.
+This means locally cached results will only be reused in the same Gradle project, and sharing results between hosts requires the builds to be ran from the exact same path.

-To relax this requirement, a task can declare its input's _path sensitivity._ This basically allows Gradle to ignore parts or all of an input file's path when considering the task state, and ultimately generating the cache key.
+Most real-world tasks don't actually rely on the absolute path of their inputs, i.e. moving the input files around without changing thier contents does not influence the output of the task.
+In these cases it is possible to allow sharing cached results between builds executed from different paths by declaring the _path sensitivity_ of the task's input files.
+Using this information Gradle will normlaize the paths of the input files, thus ignoring parts or all of it when considering the task state, and ultimately generating the cache key.

-For many tasks this can be appropriate, as we only need to consider the parts of a file's path that actually has an effect on the task's output.
+Path sensitivity can be specified via annotations on the task property:

 ```java
 @PathSensitive(PathSensitivity.NAME_ONLY)